 Q Is transluminal canal dilation bundled with other services?

 A Yes.
-According to Medicare’s National Correct Coding Initiative (NCCI), 66174 and 66175 are bundled with some ophthalmic procedures, but not with cataract surgery or other major glaucoma surgeries (e.g., endoscopic cyclophotocoagulation, aqueous drainage device, or goniotomy).
-However, the American Glaucoma Society and other professional societies recommend billing for only 1 angle procedure at an encounter, even if NCCI edits do not limit the claim.
+According to Medicare’s National Correct Coding Initiative (NCCI), 66174 and 66175 are bundled with some ophthalmic procedures, although not with cataract surgery or other major glaucoma surgeries (e.g., endoscopic cyclophotocoagulation, aqueous drainage device, or goniotomy).
+However, the American Glaucoma Society and other professional societies recommend billing for only 1 anterior chamber angle procedure at an encounter, even if NCCI edits do not limit the claim.

 Q How is the facility reimbursed for these services?

 A The 2020 Medicare allowable amounts in an ambulatory surgery center (ASC) and hospital outpatient department (HOPD) are as follows.

 These amounts are modified by local wage indices.
 Other payers have their own payment amounts, which may vary considerably from Medicare.